dpc10ster/RJafrocBook/docs/06-binormal-model.md

 ### Fitting the ROC curve
-To be described next is a method for fitting data such as in \@ref(tab:ratingsParadigmTable1) to the binormal model, i.e., determining the parameters $a,b$ and the thresholds $\zeta_r , r = 1, 2, ..., R-1$, to best fit, in some to-be-defined sense, the observed cell counts.
+To be described next is a method for fitting data such as in Table \@ref(tab:ratingsParadigmTable1) to the binormal model, i.e., determining the parameters $a,b$ and the thresholds $\zeta_r , r = 1, 2, ..., R-1$, to best fit, in some to-be-defined sense, the observed cell counts.
 The most common method uses an algorithm called maximum likelihood.
 But before getting to that, I describe the least-square method, which is conceptually simpler, but not really applicable to this type of fitting.

 ### Least-squares estimation
 By applying the function $\Phi^{-1}$  to both sides of Eqn.
 (6.2.17), one gets (the "inverse" function cancels the "forward" function on the right hand side):